What is CRUD?

 - Document management

-When you come across these terms while learning a programming language, you are dealing with CRUD.
+If you come across these while learning a programming language, you are dealing with CRUD.

 - Create = Insert